Skip to main content

 In SwingVantage Motion Lab

-Motion Lab can verify whether the batter squared and attempted contact on a bunt-and-run call versus pulling back, which is a useful marker for coaching whether the batter executed her responsibility on the play.
+Motion Lab can verify whether the batter squared and attempted contact rather than pulling back.
+This is the clearest marker of whether she executed her responsibility.

 Frequently asked questions

-Why is a bunt and run riskier than a straight sacrifice?
+Why is it riskier than a straight sacrifice?

 Related guides & benchmarks